Attempting the Impossible

 Willingness in Extremis

-In looking at creativity in endeavours (), it was proposed that it emerged as part of an urge to rise to a challenge and depended on willpower.
+In looking at creativity in endeavours (RsH), it was proposed that it emerged as part of an urge to rise to a challenge and depended on willpower.

-The critical levels were the transcendence levels: it was not enough to , communications needed to be intensified, not enough to have a , your purposes needed to be always kept in mind, it was not enough to , you had to be fully willing.
-Willingness-L7 combined with values-L6 is what makes all the difference between activity that is perfunctory and activity that is likely to be personally meaningful and socially significant.
+The critical levels were the transcendence levels: it was not enough to communicate-RL5, communications needed to be intensified, not enough to have a purpose-RL6, your purposes needed to be always kept in mind, it was not enough to be willing-RL7, you had to be fully willing.
+Willingness-L7 combined with values-L6 is what makes all the difference between activity that is perfunctory and activity that is personally meaningful, energetically pursued and likely to be socially significant.

-Remember: The focus here is not on any particular endeavour, it is on the psychosocial functioning that supports activation and pursuit of creative endeavours.
+Remember: The focus in the present section is not on any particular endeavour, it is on the psychosocial functioning that supports an inner activation that makes achievement possible.

-In this investigation of the willingness domain, it has been necessary to clarify exactly what «» entails and how it appears apart from its use in creative endeavours.
+In this investigation of the willingness domain, it has been necessary to clarify exactly what «being fully willing» entails and how it appears apart from its use in endeavours.
 The first implication is that all 7 levels of willingness will need to be activated—anything less would be incomplete by definition—and this use of all 7 levels generates a serious involvement.

-Serious involvement will make all the difference for your prosperity.
+Serious involvement will make all the difference for your prosperity if that is your concern.
 If involvement is selfless, it will lead you to render assistance to others.
-But the most significant involvement is when you are dealing with a situation that seems hopeless but you refuse to resign yourself.
+However, the most significant involvement is when you are dealing with a challenge that seems self-evidently impossible or a situation that seems utterly hopeless.
+If, nevertheless, something is attempted, then being fully willing is essential.

 Being Fully Willing starts with Hope